-Ford Motor Co.’s New Limited Vehicle Warranty could probably be called average for mainstream brands, and that’s one reason to consider purchasing an extended warranty.
-Comparison shopping Ford’s extended warranty products and those available from third-party providers can help you find the best value before you buy a car.
+Ford Motor Co.’s factory warranty is average compared to other manufacturers, and that’s one reason to consider purchasing a Ford extended warranty.
+Comparison shopping Ford’s extended warranty products and those available from third-party providers can help you find the best value for your vehicle.

-We researched the best extended auto warranty providers and found three in particular that we think offer compelling choices for car owners.
-Before shopping for a new Ford, it pays to get a quote and sample contract from one or more of our picks, and then compare those to Ford’s extended warranties, which are called Ford Protect Extended Service Plans (ESP).
+We researched the best extended auto warranty providers and found three in particular that offer compelling choices for car owners.
+Before shopping for a new Ford, it pays to get a quote and sample contract from a few sources, then compare those to Ford extended warranty plans, which are called Ford Protect Extended Service Plans (ESP).

-Below are the three companies we recommend at least getting a quote from.
-That way you can compare pricing side by side, which will vary based on your Ford model, location, and more.
+Below are the three companies we recommend getting a quote from.
+That way you can compare pricing side by side, which will vary based on your Ford model, location and more.

 |Editor’s Rating:||Editor’s Rating:||Editor’s Rating:|